kiransalve/Power-BI/Learn with Gigs/Questions.md

 https://www.youtube.com/watch?v=1RfJOlaqSUw

-17. Drill Throgh
+# 17. Drill Throgh

-Drillthrough lets the user select a value (for example, a customer, product, region, or date) → right-click → Drillthrough → Detail Page, and the destination page automatically filters to show details about that selected item.

-Typical drillthrough scenarios:

-View Customer details from a summary sales page

-View Product-level analysis from a category-level report

-View Order details from aggregated sales

-Jump into Year → Quarter → Month → Day analysis
+Drillthrough in Power BI is a feature that allows users to right-click a data point and navigate to a detailed report page that focuses only on that specific context (customer, product, region, etc.).

+When you right-click "TATA Motors" → Drillthrough → Customer Details, Power BI opens another page showing:

+Monthly Sales

+Orders

+Products purchased

+Trends

+KPIs only for TATA Motors

+How to setup

+create new page and make visual you wants

+drag field of main page to "Add drill throgh feild here"

 https://www.youtube.com/watch?v=k-uWcjbLv0E